-EDITOR'S NOTE: To honor National Coming Out Day on Monday, and in support of the LGBTQ+ community and their ongoing fight for equality, we're re-sharing an Extratime interview from earlier this year with former LA Galaxy winger Robbie Rogers and former Minnesota United FC midfielder Collin Martin as they discuss their personal journeys in coming out and share advice for LGBTQ+ youth.
+EDITOR'S NOTE: In support of the LGBTQ+ community and their ongoing fight for equality, we're re-sharing an Extratime interview with former_ LA Galaxy winger Robbie Rogers and former Minnesota United FC midfielder Collin Martin as they discuss their personal journeys in coming out and share advice for LGBTQ+ youth.

-History was made earlier this week when Las Vegas Raiders defensive lineman Carl Nassib publicly came out as gay, becoming the first active NFL player to do so.
+History was made when Las Vegas Raiders defensive lineman Carl Nassib publicly came out as gay, becoming the first active NFL player to do so.

 Few can relate to that step, but former LA Galaxy winger Robbie Rogers and former Minnesota United FC midfielder Collin Martin, currently of the USL Championship's San Diego Loyal, certainly can.
 They both came out during their MLS playing careers, Rogers in 2013 and Martin in 2018.

 Rogers and Martin stopped by the latest Extratime episode to discuss their personal journeys with co-hosts Andrew Wiebe and Charlie Davies, offering advice to LGBTQ+ youth who are considering coming out themselves.

 "Personally, I try to tell people to pick one or two people that love you and that care about you, and when you're ready personally, open up to them and give them a chance to receive you for how you are," said Martin, whose pro career began with D.C.
 United.
 "And hopefully in most cases, they will.
 And if not, just know that's not a reflection of the person you are.
 But most cases, and I can only speak for myself, when you open up to the people that love you, they'll give you that love back and then hopefully, slowly, you can try to expand that and feel acceptance in other places."

 Rogers offered a similar perspective, cognizant of how important support from different walks of life can be.